ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs: Exploring Additional Techniques

+Beyond the methods evaluated in our main experiments, several recent works~\citep{eb-sampler,dus,slowfast-sampler,pc-sampler} propose advanced unmasking strategies to improve performance in dLLMs.
+For an overview of these methods, see \cref{app:subsec:extended_related_work_additonal}.
+We evaluate their speed-quality trade-offs on \textsc{ParallelBench} and report results in \cref{app:additional_methods}.

 \paragraph{Fine-tuning} We fine-tuned LLaDA 1.5 on \textit{Waiting Line} to examine whether fine-tuning improves parallel decoding performance (\cref{fig:advanced_pretrained,fig:advanced_finetuned}).
 One-by-one decoding achieves near 100\% accuracy for all tasks after fine-tuning, including \textit{Replace Index}, which improves from below 50\% to nearly 100\%.
 Notably, \textit{Replace Index} maintains high accuracy even with parallel decoding, confirming that ideal models can accurately learn the target distribution under parallel generation when $\mathcal{C}(Y|X)=0$.
 However, \textit{Replace Random} and \textit{Shuffle} still degrade with parallel decoding, supporting \cref{sec:theory} that even an ideal model cannot resolve parallel decoding limitations for $\mathcal{C}(Y|X)>0$.
+Details and full results are in \cref{app:sec:finetuning}.

 \paragraph{Chain-of-Thought Prompting (CoT)} \cref{fig:advanced_pretrained,fig:advanced_cot} show that CoT mitigates quality degradation under increased parallelism by generating intermediate reasoning steps that reduce inter-token dependencies in final answers.
 However, due to using $8\times$ more output tokens, CoT cannot serve as a fundamental solution for improving the speed-accuracy trade-off under parallel decoding.
+Details and full results are provided in \cref{app:sec:cot}.

 \paragraph{Remasking Samplers} Most dLLMs use masked diffusion, where tokens unmasked in previous timesteps cannot be refined later.
 However, this prevents correcting inaccurate predictions from early timesteps, leading to quality degradation.
 Recent training-free samplers, such as ReMDM~\citep{remdm} and RCR~\citep{rcr}, enable remasking for masked diffusion models.
 However, our tests on \textit{Waiting Line} show no improvements, revealing limitations of training-free approaches.
+More recently, several works~\citep{zhang2025corrective,kim2025fine} demonstrate that finetuning dLLMs to support remasking can further improve performance.
+Details are in \cref{app:sec:remasking}.